 Pilot Amelia Earhart and first lady Eleanor Roosevelt are good friends and one night, after dinner at the White House, Amelia then offers to take Eleanor on an unforgettable night flight to Baltimore and back in the Curtis Condor twin-motor airplane.
 By the time they arrive back in Washington D.C., a group of reporters meets them at the airstrip.
 Eleanor admits to not flying this time, but has every intention to fly in the near future.

 Gloria waits in a checkout line, tossing around the onion her mother had sent her to buy.
 She tosses it too far and fears it’s going to knock over a display of glass jars.
-A woman catches it in time, though.
+A woman catches it in time though.
 Gloria recognizes her – she‘s an astronaut!
 They talk about what it was like in space.
-The woman tells Gloria that could be an astronaut too.
+The woman tells Gloria that she could be an astronaut too.

-In this play, the neighborhood baker Manuel bakes delicious smelling pastries and puts them out for sale each morning, but his neighbor, Pablo, loves to smell the fresh bakery every morning without purchasing any pastries.
+In this play, the neighborhood baker Manuel bakes delicious smelling pastries and puts them out for sale each morning, but his neighbor, Pablo, loves to smell the fresh pastries every morning without purchasing any.
 This irritates Manuel to the point where he feels Pablo should pay to smell his baked goods, and Manuel takes his complaint to the town judge who eventually offers a ruling that allows Manuel to get the pleasure of “touching” Pablo’s gold coins in return for Pablo “smelling” the bakery.

 Janey’s father is an immigrant worker and this forces Janey and her family to move around every few months, but Janey finds a friend named Lupe and a place she would like to call home permanently.
 Janey has to go to Camp Miller School for immigrant children like herself and she finds once again she must learn whether the new teacher will be a friend or just another teacher like the ones before her.